 An associate is an entity over which the Group exercises significant influence.
 Significant influence is the power to participate in the financial and operating policy decisions of the investee but is not control or joint control of those policies.
 Investments in associates are accounted for using the equity method of accounting.
 The equity method is a method of accounting whereby the investment is initially recognised at cost and adjusted thereafter for the post-acquisition change in the investor's share of the investee's net assets.
-The investor's profit or loss includes its share of the investee's profit or loss and the investor's other comprehensive income includes its share of the investee's other comprehensive income includes its share of the investment.
+The investor's profit or loss includes its share of the investee's room receivable from an associate reduce the carrying value of the investment.
 Where an associate was previously a controlled entity of the Group, the deemed cost for applying the equity method is the fair value on the date that the Group ceased to have a controlling interest.